Chitranjan806/Batch_Performance_Predictions_using_Sensor_Data/README.md

-# Prediction of Batch Performanc of Machine Sensors
+# Batch Performance Predictions using Sensor Data
 ## Problem Statement
 Using the given data of input parameters that are the 55 sensors of machines performing in batches at every time period i.e recorded at 7 instances we will find the statistical dependency.
 As this is a Regression problem to predict whether the machines are performing the best we have followed certain regression algorithms.